dblock/objc-ngram/README.md

     pod "objc-ngram"

-## Author

-dblock, dblock@dblock.org

 ## License

-objc-ngram is available under the MIT license.
+The objc-ngram library is available under the MIT license.
 See the LICENSE file for more info.